jasonkneen/UTiL/reporter/README.md

 CommonJS module using [yy.logcatcher](https://github.com/dbankier/TiLogCatcher) to let the user report run-time errors.

 ## Why?
-Crash reports via Testflight and other services are nice, but don't give you all the information this script collect for you:
+Crash reports via Testflight and other services are nice, but don't give you all the information this script collects for you:

 - A description of the steps to reproduce by the reporter.
 - The JavaScript/Native error just like you'd get them in the console, including backtrace, file, line and message.